 To avoid this embarrassment, there is now a pill that, when ingested, provides feedback to an external device that displays internal temperature.
 Heat exhaustion can quickly progress to heat stroke if temperature is not monitored.
 This is also effective to prevent hypothermia in cold environments or underwater explains Juan De Borbon.

-Today’s sports tech is highly impressive and athletes of any level of training from novice to pro can benefit from the use of these devices.
+From fitness trackers to the newest in ski accessories, today’s sports tech is highly impressive and athletes of any level of training from novice to pro can benefit from the use of these devices.
 It is easier to make improvements if an athlete or coach has access to consistent and accurate data.
 Tech can also save lives and prevent injury making it a contender for MVP by most standards.